Northern Caribbean University: History

 Northern Caribbean University is the oldest private tertiary institution in Jamaica, and was first known as West Indian Training School.
 It began with 8 students in 1907, as an institution offering courses only up to the twelfth grade.
 Following a temporary closure in 1913 it resumed operations in 1919.
 In 1936 it was renamed West Indian Training College.
 As its offerings developed to include theology, teacher education, secretarial science, business, and natural sciences, it became a junior college.
 It achieved senior college status in the late 1950s when it began to offer the bachelor's degree in Theology and was renamed West Indies College in 1959.
 Since then, baccalaureate programmes in some twenty other disciplines have been added.
 In 1999 the college was granted university status by the Jamaican Government, and was renamed Northern Caribbean University.
-Currently the university offers graduate and post-graduate programs in the sciences, religion, business and education.
+Currently, the university offers over 70 graduate and post-graduate programs in the sciences, humanities, religion, business and education.

 Hyacinth Chen Nursing School

 The Hyacinth Chen School of Nursing was officially opened on the 10th of August 2008 on a location directly across from the Northern Caribbean University campus across from NCU's Dental Centre located in Mandeville, Jamaica.

 The school is owned by the Seventh-day Adventist Church in Jamaica.
-The school is being named in honour of Mrs. Hyacinth Chen, the mother of major donor, Michael Lee-Chin, Jamaican/Canadian businessman.
+The school is named in honour of Mrs. Hyacinth Chen, the mother of major donor, Michael Lee-Chin, Jamaican/Canadian businessman.

-The school will hold 800 nursing students and will reduce Jamaica's nursing shortage.